abdulg95/shopifybackendwebchallenge/README.md

 3. Navigate into server directory and run `npm install` again.
 4. go back to shopify-image-repo directory and run `npm start`
 5. Go to browser and open http://localhost:3300 to access the application.
+6. Sign up and login to start up loading picture.
+A few images should be prepopulated.